 James Scaminaci III recently commented on Twitter that, “Nobody, save Naomi Allen, takes Gabbard seriously.”
-He couldn’t be more wrong.
-Some of the most respected voices in US foreign policy are taking Tulsi Gabbard seriously.
-People like, Robert Kennedy Jr.
+I assume he means nobody in academia, and he couldn’t be more wrong.
+Some of the most respected academic voices in US foreign policy are taking Tulsi Gabbard seriously.
+People like, Robert Kennedy Jr. (Professor Emeritus at Pace University).

 Highlight: “We have very strong relationships with most of the candidates,” says Robert Kennedy Jr. “I love Tulsi Gabbard when she talks about our foreign policy… I’m most closely aligned with her vision for foreign policy.”
 More: pic.twitter.com/QDJIs1pEEZ